|Mike Cathro, Chair of the Board|

 Dr. Quartermain is a past president of the World Silver Institute, recipient of the AMEBC Murray Pezim Award for Perseverance in Mineral Exploration and the CIMM VALE Medal for Distinguished Service to the Canadian Mineral Industry.

-Alan Winter is currently President of Winteck Consulting Inc. and director of Discovery Capital.
-Dr Winter was a Trustee of the Providence Health Care Research Institute, and Chair of the BC CDC Foundation for Population and Public Health.
+Alan Winter is currently the Innovation Commissioner for the Province of British Columbia.
+He is also a director of Geoscience BC, Ontario Genomics, Oceans Network Canada, and the Victoria Hospitals Foundation.
+Dr Winter has been director of over 30 organizations across Canada.
 In 2007, he received a Leadership Award from LifeSciences BC.
-He was also a director of Alberta Innovates Technology Futures, Blackbridge Corporation, Zedi Corporation, and Oceans Network Canada.
 On the federal side, he was Chair of the Communications Research Centre, Deputy Chair of the Council of Science and Technology Advisors (CSTA), and a member of the Expert Panel on Research Performance and Science Funding, Council of Canadian Academies.

 Dr. Winter is a Fellow of the Canadian Academy of Engineering and a Fellow of the American Association for the Advancement of Science (AAAS).
-He is a Fellow of the Canadian Astronautics and Space Institute and received their inaugural Alouette Award.
-Dr. Winter received his B.Sc.
-(Hons) from Queen's University, Belfast, his Ph.D. from Queen's University, Kingston and was recognized by the Queen's alumni Legacy of Achievement.
+He is a Fellow of the Canadian Astronautics and Space Institute and was a recipient of their inaugural Alouette Award.
+Dr. Winter received his Ph.D. from Queen's University, Kingston and was recognized by the Queen's alumni Legacy of Achievement.